Will-1-Am/100DaysOfCode/README.md

 ### R1Day024 Monday, 05 November 2018
 Remember, remember to code on the fifth of November, #100DaysOfCode Day24 R1.

 Today begins with a AWS Cloud Solutions Architect review and a concerted effort to finish the #Udemy / #ACloudGuru course by the end of the week.
+Reviewed Section 12 of the course covering Consolidated billing, AWS Organisations, and configured Cross Account Access.

+Also discovered resourcespace a site for asset hosting https://www.resourcespace.com/pricing ; aws / aws-sdk-ios and aws-samples / lambda-refarch-mobilebackend on GitHub that need further investigation.

 ### R1Day023 Sunday, 04 November 2018
 Added more data fields to the Clima app #LondonAppBrewer on this 23rd Day R1 of the #100DaysOfCode.
 Stack Views are awesome!

-Discovered the rounded() instance method today and how creating a constant can allow the casting of data types more easily.
+Discovered the rounded() instance method today (https://developer.apple.com/documentation/swift/floatingpoint/2295900-rounded#discussion) and how creating a constant can allow the casting of data types more easily.

 ### R1Day022 Saturday, 03 November 2018
 html5/css code was the task today Day 22 R1 of #100DaysOfCode.
 Managed to create a logo and insert it into the navbar of the Product Landing Page.
 Still more to do.
 Roll on day 23...